realeroberto/peppol.agid.gov.it/en/qualification-ap-smp/index.md

 order: 4
 ---

-To join as an AP / SMP Provider:

-1. send an email to [peppol@agid.gov.it](mailto:peppol@agid.gov.it) showing the intention to become AP / SMP Provider
-2. follow the procedure of mandatory registration to the OpenPEPPOL association;
+1. Follow the [mandatory registration procedure for the OpenPEPPOL association](https://peppol.eu/get-involved/join-openpeppol), specifying the role you want to take on: **Access Point (AP)** and/or **Service Metadata Publisher (SMP)**;
-3. download the Access Point agreement and / or the SMP provider agreement together with the 6 attachments available at the bottom of this page;
+2. Download the Access Point agreement and/or the SMP Provider agreement and the related 6 attachments available in the *Attached documents* section at the bottom of this page;
-4. fill in the information contained in Annex 1, in Annex 5, in the AP Agreement and in the SMP Agreement;
+3. Compile and digitally sign the following documents:
+    - AP Service Provider Agreement / SMP Provider Agreement or both, depending on what is communicated to OpenPEPPOL;
+    - Annex 1 - Contact Points;
+    - Annex 5 - Domain and its specific services and service levels;
+    - Substitute declaration of the CCIAA registration certificate.
-5. digitally sign the documentation and send it via PEC to the address [protocollo@pec.agid.gov.it](mailto:protocollo@pec.agid.gov.it) together with the certificate of registration in the Business Register;
+4. Send the documents via PEC (Italian Certified Electronic Mail) to the address [protocol@pec.agid.gov.it](mailto:protocollo@pec.agid.gov.it), inserting the following subject:
+> [PEPPOL] request for *company name* to sign the PEPPOL agreement
+5. The Peppol Authority will reply to the contact specified in Annex 1 in paragraph 4.5, communicating the outcome of the verification of the documentation;
-6. AGID then requests the competent authority to issue the digital certificates that the Service Provider will use for the tests;
+6. The Service Provider can then fill in the [form](https://openpeppol.atlassian.net/servicedesk/customer/portal/1/create/13) to request the release of the digital certificates for the **tests**;
+7. The Peppol Authority will authorize the release of the aforementioned test certificates;
+8. The Service Provider will have to perform interoperability tests and verifications according to the following sequential PHASES:
+    - **PHASE 1**: follow the instructions in the *Test and Onboarding* section of the website [https://peppol.eu/support/](https://peppol.eu/support/)
+    - **PHASE 2**: after passing PHASE 1, follow the procedure reported in the Italian Checklist document for onboarding AP Peppol;
+9. The Peppol Authority will communicate to the Service Provider the passing of interoperability tests and checks, authorizing it to request digital certificates for the **production** environment;
-7. at the end of the tests and interoperability checks AGID sends the digitally signed agreement (or agreements) to the Service Provider;
+10. The Peppol Authority will transmit the digitally signed agreement (or agreements) to the Service Provider.

-8. AGID requests the issuing of certificates from production with which the Service Provider is authorized to operate as AP / SMP.
+For technical questions related to interoperability tests and checks, please feel free to contactd the Peppol Assistance team, by writing to the email address [assistenzaPEPPOL@agid.gov.it](mailto:assistenzaPEPPOL@agid.gov.it).

-Attached documents:
+### Attached documents

 - [PEPPOL Transport Infrastructure Agreements Annex 1 – Contact Points](/attachments/annex1-contatcpoints_0.pdf)
 - [PEPPOL Transport Infrastructure Agreements Annex 2 – Definitions](/attachments/annex2-definitions.pdf)